ufal/npfl114/tasks/sgd_manual.md

 one.
 Be aware that these templates generates each a different output file.

-In order to check that you do not use automatic differentiation, ReCodEx checks that there is no `GradientTape` string in your source (except in the comments).
+In order to check that you do not use automatic differentiation, ReCodEx checks that you do not use `tf.GradientTape` in your solution.

 #### Examples Start: sgd_manual_examples
 _Note that your results may be slightly different, depending on your CPU type and whether you use GPU._